oesteban/hcph-sops/docs/data-collection.md

 - [ ]	The ET software needs to show a cross performed during the calibration.
 If not, the ET inside the scanner needs to be adjusted.
 - [ ]	If not, the head of the participant needs to be adjusted again.
 - [ ]	If not, the mirror needs to be moved up or down (being careful as mentioned before).
 Just a few mm can ruin the calibration and the eye-position.
-- [ ] When the calibration is successfull, launch the validation by clicking on validation on the ET interface or clicking V on the keyboard of the laptop.
+- [ ] When the calibration is successful, launch the validation by clicking on validation on the ET interface or clicking V on the keyboard of the laptop.
 Follow the same instructions as in the calibration to validate the positions.
-- [ ] 	<span style="color:red"> When both the calibration and the validation are ok, you can move forward and record. text</span>
+- [ ]	<span style="color:red"> If the calibration is ok, you can move forward. </span>
+- [ ] <span style="color:red"> Turn the pump of the gaz analyser on </span> and make sure the flow control is set on maximum.

+#### SCAN TIME

 - [ ] Start a new exam by clicking on examination
 - [ ] Search the patient by clicking on the "Patient Browser" in the top left corner